fu4303/macarthur.me/_posts/2018-01-24-selecting-elements-with-no-class.md

 ---
 title: Using the Negation Pseudo-Class to Select Elements with No Class
-open_graph: ""
+ogImage: ""
 ---

 If you've been a developer for more than 7 minutes, you've probably felt uncomfortably pressured into doing something weird with your code, like specifically styling plain, classless, attribute-less elements.
 Don't ask for the details, just accept the reality of this happening sometimes.

 When I meet scenarios like this, by default, I instantly architecting the most terrible, complicated solution that's tied to my unique context.

 ```css
 .page-whatever-wordpress-plugin .this-class + .that-class > h3:nth-child(3) ~ span {